25 employee growth and development ideas for 2025

 For example, True Relationships and Reproductive Health organization offers a blended learning course that combines eLearning modules with short face-to-face or webinar sessions.
 Since introducing this system in 2019, True has seen a 137% increase in registrations.

-25. Knowledge sharing platforms
+25. Knowledge-sharing platforms

 Knowledge-sharing platforms facilitate the exchange of information and expertise among employees.
 By providing a space for sharing insights and best practices, these platforms encourage collaboration and continuous learning.